Vinay-Venkatesh/Personal-Finance/README.md

 # Personal-Finance
-This repository contains python code to visualise finance data
+Python application powered by streamlit to visualise finance data